GetScatter/ScatterProxies/README.md

 {
-  "name":"",            // The name of your proxy, this should be Title Case "description":"",     // A short ( 250 chars ) description of your proxy "values":[""],        // An array of up to 5 of your values/beliefs "account":""         // The account to be proxied to }
+  "name":"",            // The name of your proxy, this should be Title Case "description":"",     // A short ( 250 chars ) description of your proxy "account":""         // The account to be proxied to }
 ```